 Calcific bursitis (bone growth within the bursa) may occur over time.
-If physiotherapy rehabilitation is unsuccessful, then surgical excision of the bursa may be required in these instances.
+If physiotherapy rehabilitation is unsuccessful, then surgery to excise the bursa may be a treatment option.

 What is Chronic Shoulder Bursitis?

-In chronic (persistent) shoulder bursitis, a corticosteroid injection, which is an injection of a drug to help reduce inflammation, may be required.
+In chronic (persistent) shoulder bursitis, a corticosteroid injection, an injection of a drug to help reduce inflammation, may be required.